yuchdev/virtualbox-documentation/README.md

 Some components, like BIOS, require legacy compiler WATCOM 1.9 to build, it could also be installed in the system drive root with setting some environment variables.
 Possibility of migration to WATCOM 2.0 is being discussed.
-In summary, after installing 3rd party dependencies, you should have the following directories in your system drive root:

-* C:/bin
-* C:/lib
-* C:/Qt
-* C:/WATCOM

 ## Compiling dependencies from the scratch